Urinary Tract Infection (UTI) Treatment Market Size, Share, and Growth Forecast for 2025 - 2032

 Rising Prevalence of Drug-resistant UTIs Spurs Research in Precision Medicine

 The emergence of bacteria resistant to antibiotics is posing a serious threat to the market for treatments for urinary tract infections.
 Antibiotic-resistant bacteria, particularly those that cause UTIs, have emerged due to the extensive use of antibiotics.
+The World Health Organization (WHO) has classified antimicrobial resistance as one of the top global health threats, with UTIs being among the most common bacterial infections affected.

 Market Restraining Factors